Cincinnati Children’s Ranked No. 5 Orthopaedic Program in U.S.

 Here, you’ll find specialty programs that deliver outstanding care for your child, including:

-- Our Orthopaedic Sports Center is led by physicians with fellowship training in orthopaedics and pediatrics.
+- Our Orthopaedic Sports Center is led by international expert physicians with fellowship training in orthopaedics and pediatrics.
 This gives our clinicians insight on the best way to help your child get back on the field.
+It’s also why Cincinnati Children’s performs the most ACL reconstruction surgeries for young children in the country.

-- The Crawford Spine Center offers the latest techniques and devices, like the MAGEC growing rods, which grow with your child through a system of implanted rods and external remote control to help minimize the progression of scoliosis.
+- The Crawford Spine Center offers the latest techniques and devices.
+MAGEC growing rods grow with your child through a system of implanted rods and external remote control to help minimize the progression of scoliosis.
+Cincinnati Children’s is one of a few pediatric hospitals in the nation to offer Vertebral body tethering (VBT), a nonfusion surgery that allows the spine to move and bend, preserving range of motion in the back.

 A Better Way to Care